-2 TOXICOKINETICS (ABSORPTION, METABOLISM, DISTRIBUTION AND ELIMINATION)
+1 TOXICOKINETICS (ABSORPTION, METABOLISM, DISTRIBUTION AND ELIMINATION)

-Many of the studies described below are the same studies that were described in the CLH-dossier for DBTP (dibutylbis(pentane-2,4-dionato-O,O')tin) (EC no.:245-152-0/ CAS no.:22673-19-4) and assessed by RAC in 2017.
+The studies described below have been described in the CLH-dossier for DBTP (EC 245-152-0) and assessed by RAC in 2017.
 Where the description of the studies below are in quotes the text is a verbatim rendering of the text in the mentioned CLH-dossier.